KTStephano/ktstephano.github.io/rendering/opengl/prog_vtx_pulling.markdown

 glUseProgram(0);

-// No need to unbind vertexDataBuffer
+// Uncomment if you want to explicitly unbind the resouce
+//glBindBufferBase(GL_SHADER_STORAGE_BUFFER, 0, 0);
 {% endhighlight %}

 Inside of the vertex shader we will be making use of a built-in input called `gl_VertexID`.
 When using non-indexed drawing such as `glDrawArrays`, gl_VertexID will be equal to the current vertex index.
 When using indexed drawing such as `glDrawElements`, gl_VertexID will be equal to the current index from the element array buffer.